 - Membranes ensure long-lasting durability with unrestricted functionality

-The secret of running shoes that retain moisture lies in a microporous membrane made of synthetic fibers built into the shoe.
-The most well-known brand name here is GORE-TEX®.
-Usually easily identifiable by the abbreviation "GTX", these models, due to their membrane, come with special properties that keep feet dry.
-Comparable properties can also be found in technologies such as RAIN.RDY from adidas or the Storm technology from Under Armour, as well as others that you can usually recognize by the abbreviation WP for "Water Proof".
+The secret of running shoes that keep moisture out lies in a microporous membrane made of synthetic fibers built into the shoe.
+The most famous brand name here is GORE-TEX®.
+Usually easily recognizable by the abbreviation "GTX", these models have special properties due to their membrane that keep feet dry.
+Comparable properties can also be found in technologies such as RAIN.RDY from adidas or Storm technology from Under Armour, as well as others, which you can usually recognize by the abbreviation WP for "Water Proof".

 The membrane consists of billions of pores per square centimeter, each of which is 20,000 times smaller than a water droplet.
 Therefore, moisture has no chance of penetrating.
 At the same time, the pores are 700 times larger than water vapor molecules, so sweat can easily escape.